The GREATEST Comedies of All-Time w/ Judd Apatow | 2 Bears, 1 Cave

 Just because he might just be strange and in his head.

-Was he was he because he seemed like the guy that was like like norm mcdonald i always felt was always on
+Was he, was he, because he seemed like the guy that was like, like, Norm McDonald, I always felt was always on.

-but when he wanted to be on like when he went into the mode just so crazy funny like
+But when he wanted to be on, like when he went into the mode, just so crazy funny.
+Like,

-like gary and saget hanging out doing filthy jokes back and forth like nothing funnier than that like when gary was in the mood to do that.
+like Gary and Sagitt hanging out, doing filthy jokes back and forth, like nothing funnier than that.

-So, I mean, a lot of the time when I was around him, he was deadly serious.
+Like, when Gary was in the mood to do that, uh, but you know, he was a real artist, so I mean, a lot of the time when I was around him, he was deadly serious.

-Like, you know, we're writing the Emmy Awards and he really wants it to be good and he's going to grind so hard
+Like, you know, we're writing the Emmy Awards and he really wants it to be good, and he's going to grind so hard

-Like the level of care that he's putting into it and how much pressure he's putting on himself is just so massive and insane.
+to get it right.
+Like, in a way that's like he's making Oppenheimer, yeah, like the level of care that he's putting into it and how much pressure he's putting on himself is just so massive and insane.

-Because like when when he hosted the Emmys, he didn't want to just host the Emmys.
+Because, like, when he hosted the Emmys, he didn't want to just host the Emmys, he wanted to reinvent the entire show.

-Gary Shandling's career was like, I remember watching him as a kid in the 80s on Carson.
+Gary Shandling's career was like, I remember watching him as a kid in the 80s on Carson,

-Yeah, that changed everything.
+Yeah.
+That changed everything.

 I mean, Conan,